-Capital Program Management (CPM) provides campus wide management of the capital improvement program.
-The capital improvement program consists of investments made by the campus to respond to the need for new assets or improvements to existing assets that are a critical to the campus mission.
+Capital Space Management (CSM) provides campus-wide management of the capital improvement program.
+The capital improvement program consists of investments made by the campus to respond to the need for new assets or improvements to existing assets that are critical to the campus mission.
 Capital investments consist of new buildings or facilities, utility infrastructure, renovation and renewal of existing buildings, correcting building code, seismic, and accessibility deficiencies, and acquisition of land and buildings or facilities.

 The campus maintains a Ten-Year Capital Financial Plan that identifies projects that are proposed in that planning horizon.
 The Ten-Year Capital Financial Plan provides the context and framework for guiding campus capital investments.
-The plan is updated annually after consultation with Deans, Vice Chancellors, and campus senior leadership.
-The plan starts with a brief history of the campus and its current planning context.
-It then describes the recent history of capital investments on the campus and identifies the major challenges facing the campus.
-After a brief overview of the capital planning process on campus, the major academic and administrative units are described, including brief descriptions of the scope of each unit, recent capital investments, and capital facility needs.
-Finally, the detailed capital program is presented.
+The plan is updated annually after consultation with Deans, Vice Chancellors, and campus senior leadership and is adopted by the Regents.
 The Ten-Year Capital Financial Plan provides an inventory of the projects, estimated project cost, and identifies the general goals of the project.
 To the extent funding plans are known, the plan identifies a funding strategy for each project included in the plan.

 Deans and Vice Chancellors are responsible for evaluating the adequacy of capital assets that support their programs.
 To the extent facilities are inadequate in terms of quantity of space, capacity, functionality, or quality, Deans and Vice Chancellors may propose capital investments to address the inadequacy.
 CPM is responsible for reviewing proposed projects to ensure they are consistent with the objectives of the Ten-Year Capital Financial Plan: